anthony-boileau/Team-28-Polyfinance-datathon-2024/README.md

 ## 📈 Performance Metrics

-Tested on a MacBook Air, using Python’s time module to measure query times on a random sample of 10 items:
+Tested on a MacBook Air, using Python's time module to measure query times on a random sample of 10 items:

 | Metric                                     | Performance                                    |
 | ------------------------------------------ | ---------------------------------------------- |